xmagor/CTF-Writeups/2022-HackTheBox-HackTheBoo/4-crypto/4-Whole-Lotta-Candy.md

 >
 ```

-> Note that the flag start with `k2B` ,  it seems that something corrupted the first bytes, but we can complet it due to we know that is `HTB`, If i found why this happend i will share it with you.
+> **Note**: that the flag start with `k2B` ,  it seems that something corrupted the first bytes, but we can complet it due to we know that is `HTB`, If i found why this happend i will share it with you.

 ## Notes